rbec/malbec/README.md

 Functions are represented as vertices in a directed acyclic graph with edges representing dependencies between the ouput of a function and it's use as the argument to other functions.
 External vertices or 'variables' are inputs to the program and might be a file on disk, an external data stream or user input events.
 When external nodes are modified the changes are automatically pushed through the graph in a topologically sorted order skipping the evaluation of any function whose arguments are unchanged.

 #### Example 1 - Hello World
+Defines two input variables "Hello" and "World" and defines a function that concatenates them.
+The output of this function is then sent to the console.

 ```C#
 using Malbec.Reactive.Patches;